Torquay: Geography

 The town is made up of a number of small settlements that amalgamated into the town of Torquay.
 The town's historic core consists of Tormohun (also historically known as Tormoham), Wellswood, The Warberries, Upton and Ellacombe and is based upon what was once the holdings of the Palk family.
 In 1900, Chelston and Livermead, part of the Cockington estate owned by the Mallocks, were annexed by the town and this was followed by the absorption of the former borough of St Marychurch.
 In this period St Marychurch covered Plainmoor, Watcombe, Babbacombe and Kingskerswell.

 Wellswood and the Lincombes were built up by wealthy Victorians who, influenced by their travels around the Mediterranean, built large villas with Italianate features and towers.
 There are many pine trees, Bay bushes and trees (Laurus nobilis), various palm tree species and Phormiums.
 Cabbage trees or "Torbay Palms" are a notable feature of the area; the trees were introduced into the area from New Zealand in 1820, and since then have flourished.

 The main beaches of Torquay are Oddicombe Beach, Meadfoot Beach, Maidencombe, Watcombe, Babbacombe Beach, Anstey's Cove, Redgate, Torre Abbey Sands, Corbyn Sands and Institute Beach and Hollacombe Beach.
 The first two of these held European Blue Flag status in 2012.

 The Sticklepath fault line, which runs across Devon from Bideford Bay to Torquay, is one of many geological faults criss-crossing Torbay; the Babbacombe Cliff Railway takes advantage of one of these fault lines.

+On the coast of Wellswood is London Bridge, a limestone arch which can be seen from a viewpoint on the South West Coast Path.

 Transport

+Rail

 Torquay has two railway stations.
 Torquay railway station is situated near the sea, close to Torre Abbey Sands.
 Torre railway station is situated a little inland adjacent to the road leading to Newton Abbot.
 Not all trains stop at Torre.
 As of 2013, there were plans for station improvements at Torquay and Torre (and at Paignton) and to build a new station at Edginswell.

+Road

 Torquay is connected to the UK motorway network by the A380, which traces the outskirts of the town as Hellevoetsluis Way and Hamelin Way, leading to the A38 and the M5 at Exeter.
 The A3022 branches from the A380, leading into Torquay as Riviera Way, to the seafront as Newton Road and then Avenue Road, and then on to Paignton as Torbay Road.
 The A379 runs past the harbour to Babbacombe and St Marychurch, and then north along the coast to Teignmouth.
 Work on constructing a new dual carriageway on the outskirts of Torquay near the Kingskerswell end was completed in 2015 with a new junction between the A380 South Devon Highway and Torbay Ring Road.